hydraulic-institute/edb/readme.md

 ```
 This will make sure you don't try to push your changes overwriting changes someone else has made while you were working.

 Next, you must add your changes to git.
-Do this by entering the `edb` folder with the command prompt and issuing the following command:
+Do this by entering the `hi-edb` folder with the command prompt and issuing the following command:

 ```
 git add .